phalcon/documentation/docs/assets.md

 );
 ```

-In a previous example, we used a custom filter called `LicenseStamper`, which adds the license message at the top of the file:
+In a previous example, we used a custom filter called `LicenseStamper`:

 ```php
 <?php